octobercms/docs/services-error-log.md

         trace_log($ex);
     }

 The `trace_sql` function enables database logging, when called it will log every command sent to the database.
-These records only appear in the `system.log` file and will not appear in the admininstration area log as this is stored in the database and would result in a feedback loop.
+These records only appear in the `system.log` file and will not appear in the administration area log as this is stored in the database and would result in a feedback loop.

     trace_sql();